-Gone But Not Forgotten: Closed Sonoma County Restaurants We Miss
+Closed Sonoma County Restaurants We Miss

 West Side Grill, Santa Rosa: This unassuming sports bar in Rosewood Village offered reasonably priced beer and pub grub that many have missed since its closure in 2020.
 (Beth Schlanker/The Press Democrat)

 Zin, Healdsburg: Zin was an iconic Wine Country destination with a Southern twist.
-It came as a shock when owners Jeff and Susan Mall closed up shop in 2014 and moved to Mexico.
-The couple has since returned, creating a bean-to-bar chocolate business called Volo in Windsor.
-Zin was replaced by Valette.
+It came as a shock when it closed in 2014.
+Zin was later replaced by Valette.
 (Jeff Kan Lee/The Press Democrat)

 Ravenous Cafe & Lounge, Healdsburg: People still miss the burgers and the friendly bar that once stood at the current Bravas Bar de Tapas restaurant in Healdsburg.
 (Mark Aronoff/The Press Democrat)